arufa-research/junokit-user-docs/docs/guides/testing.md

 ### Testing contracts

 Contracts can be tested in two ways, one by writing rust tests in the `contract.rs` file itself, and other way is to write a mocha test script that interacts with deployed contract and assert the returned values.
-There are examples for both in the `sample-project` created after `trestle init` step.
+There are examples for both in the `sample-project` created after `junokit init` step.

 #### Rust tests